Loukas Mavrokefalidis: Back to Europe

-On February 20, 2017, Mavrokefalidis returned to the Greek club AEK Athens, signing a contract with them for the rest of the season.
-On September 25, 2017, Mavrokefalidis signed with Lithuanian club Lietuvos rytas Vilnius, for the 2017–18 season.
+On 20 February 2017 Mavrokefalidis returned to the Greek club AEK Athens, signing a contract with them for the rest of the season.
+On 25 September 2017 Mavrokefalidis signed with Lithuanian club Lietuvos rytas Vilnius, for the 2017–18 season.

 In 2018, he joined the Greek A2 League club Ionikos Nikaias.
-On December 23, 2019, after a very productive and successful stint with Ionikos, Mavrokefalidis transferred to the Greek EuroCup club Promitheas Patras, in order to replace Georgios Bogris on the club's roster.
+On 23 December 2019 after a very productive and successful stint with Ionikos, Mavrokefalidis transferred to the Greek EuroCup club Promitheas Patras, in order to replace Georgios Bogris on the club's roster.

-Mavrokefalidis signed with Peristeri on July 3, 2020.
-On December 8, 2020, he returned to Ionikos, after a fallout with newly appointed Peristeri coach (and his former Panathinaikos boss), Argyris Pedoulakis.
+Mavrokefalidis signed with Peristeri on 3 July 2020.
+On 8 December 2020 he returned to Ionikos, after a fallout with newly appointed Peristeri coach (and his former Panathinaikos boss), Argyris Pedoulakis.

 Mavrokefalidis started the 2021-22 campaign with 2nd division club Tritonas Sepolion, bringing them to the brink of Greek Basket League promotion, before returning once again to Ionikos Nikaias and helping them avoid relegation.
 In 6 games with Ionikos, he averaged 19.3 points, 7.8 rebounds and 2.5 assists, playing around 30 minutes per contest.

-On September 1, 2022, Mavrokefalidis renewed his contract with Ionikos.
+On 1 September 2022 Mavrokefalidis renewed his contract with Ionikos.
+In 17 games during the 2022–23 season, he averaged 21.1 points, 7.7 rebounds and 2.9 assists per contest.